cypress-io/cypress-documentation/content/api/commands/window.md

 [This blog post](https://www.cypress.io/blog/2018/02/05/when-can-the-test-start/)
 explains how to use `cy.window()` to spy on the DOM `prototype` to detect when the application starts adding event listeners to the DOM elements.
-When this happens for the first time, the Cypress App knows that the application has started and the tests can begin.
+When this happens for the first time, the Cypress App knows that the application under test has started and the tests can begin.

 See
 [Set flag to start tests](https://glebbahmutov.com/blog/set-flag-to-start-tests/)